What You’ll Learn 🖥️

 Values display

-You can choose what type of values are displayed on the OVL indicator from the drop-down list.
+From the drop-down list, you can also choose what type of values are displayed on the Overload Indicator.

 Tabular values display

-When you select Tabular values to display in the design or run mode, the following settings will appear on the left part of the screen:
+When you select Tabular Values to display in Design or Run mode, the following settings will appear on the left side of the screen:

 Display type